bytechefhq/bytechef/README.md

 # Introduction

-Integri Atlas is an open-source, distributed extendable automated workflow engine built on Spring Boot, designed to be dead simple.
+Integri Atlas is an open-source, extendable automated workflow engine built on Spring Boot, designed to be dead simple.

 Integri Atlas can run on one or a thousand machines depending on your scaling needs.